Skip to content

 • -i, --interrupt: Interrupt the harness before sending the message.

-• -b, --broadcast: Send the message to all running agents in the current grove.
+• -b, --broadcast: Send the message to all running agents in the current project.

-• -a, --all: Send the message to all running agents across all groves.
+• -a, --all: Send the message to all running agents across all projects.

 • --notify: Get notified when the target agent(s) respond or reach a terminal state after receiving the message.